 Hydrogen Peroxide is used on a variety of hard surfaces to provide deep cleaning.

-You only need to put a spray cap on the bottle and apply to targeted surfaces.
+You only need to put a spray cap on the bottle and apply it to targeted surfaces.
 After spraying onto the surface, it shouldn’t be cleaned off immediately.
 Allow some time (few minutes) to pass before cleaning off.
-This does a good job in removing dirt.
+This does a good job of removing dirt.

 Common hard surfaces to apply hydrogen peroxide include floors, walls, countertops, cutting boards, refrigerators, bathtubs, sinks, showers, windows, mirrors among many others.